openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Launch a module
 """""""""""""""

-For all modules, the first step is sanitizing the image provided by the user and changing the band values according to the module requirements.
+For all modules, the first step is sanitizing the image provided by the user and changing the band values according to module requirements.

 Then, select the parameters associated with the selected module and run it by selecting the final button.

 In the next section, each module and its specificities will be described.